 11. EBITDA (Earnings before interest, taxes, depreciation, and amortization)

 This calculation is vital in all accounting practices, but many restaurant owners leave it until the end of the year.
 EBITDA is a formula that can be helpful for quarterly check-ins to ensure your business is still stable.
 Your financial advisor or accountant will likely calculate this number when they step in for financial management planning.
-Restaurants need this formula to identify what they have earned as a result of operations without accounting for capital spending, or finance management.
+Restaurants need this formula to identify what they have earned as a result of operations without accounting for capital spending, or restaurant finance management.

 EBITDA = Depreciation expenses + amortization expenses + operating profit